AsmaaSamirKhattab/Business-Analytics-project-1/README.md

 Malaria Deaths in Africa: 2000-2014 is a an open dashboard on Tableau.
 It shows the number of Malaria Death over years from 2000 to 2014
 ## [Malaria in Africa](https://public.tableau.com/views/MakeoverMonday34Malaria_0/MalariainAfrica?:embed=y&:showVizHome=no&:display_count=y&:display_static_image=y&:bootstrapWhenNotified=true#2) Dashboard
-Firstly I oppend dashboard and got an overview of the whole dashboard to get insights from.
+Firstly I opend dashboard and got an overview of the whole dashboard to get insights from.

 ![Mal](https://user-images.githubusercontent.com/58610546/158115589-45a56485-98e6-40cb-9c46-c478e4678ca4.PNG)